User19283536/Hunt2D_TheGame/README.md

 # Hunt2D_TheGame
-A simple 2D videogame inspired by games like Terraria, Fallout Shelter where you play as a pirate fighting your way through a swamp infested with minotaurs and rogue pirates.
+A simple 2D videogame inspired by games like Terraria, Fallout Shelter etc. where you play as a pirate fighting your way through a swamp infested with minotaurs and rogue pirates.
 Game currently supports 4 playable levels and a final "credits" level.
 100% written in Python 3.9.7 with Pygame 2.1.0.

 Installation:
 1) Download the files as an archive